jmarler/ShittiestSAO/README.md

 * Cheap bags of LEDs often contain LEDs that don’t work.
 I suggest testing your LED before you get started to avoid having to take it all apart.
 * You don’t need a resistor.
 It’s a shitty add-on … the LED may eventually die … it’s shitty …
 * This is simple, but requires precision soldering.
 If you have a large soldering iron with a large tip, you are going to have a bad time.
+* The 3-D printed part can be printed face down with no supports.
+Tested on a Prusa Mini and Prusa MK4 using Overture PLA.

+### Intended Use

+You forgot that the con is next week, and you promised everyone you would make an SAO.
+You googled and found this SAO that you can print at home and assemble with random parts you have, or can get in a day from Amazon.
+You're welcome!